imarc/handbook/frontend.markdown

 It’s important to understand your project’s technical specification.
 Some advanced HTML5 technologies may not function correctly.

-If you choose to use HTML5 elements, use [Modernizr](http://modernizr.com) to ensure backwards compatability with older browsers.
+If you choose to use advanced HTML5 elements with varying support, use [Modernizr](http://modernizr.com) to ensure backwards compatability with older browsers.

-Modernizr detects what the browser’s rendering engine supports, and allows you to customize the look of the website depending on what’s supported.
+Modernizr detects what the browser’s rendering engine supports, allowing you to react appropriately to differing support scenarios.

 HTML5shiv has been incorporated into Modernizr, so do not use duplicate shivs.